 Figure 2 shows the percent change from baseline in Total Symptom Score for each patient at Week 24 (Jakafi N=129, placebo N=103) or the last evaluation on randomized therapy prior to Week 24 for patients who did not complete 24 weeks of randomized treatment (Jakafi N=16, placebo N=42).
 Results are excluded for 5 patients with a baseline Total Symptom Score of zero, 8 patients with missing baseline and 6 patients with insufficient post-baseline data.

-Baseline in Total Symptom Score at Week 24 or Last Observation for Each Patient
+from Baseline in Total Symptom Score at Week 24 or Last Observation for Each

 Figure 3 displays the proportion of patients with at least a 50% improvement in each of the individual symptoms that comprise the Total Symptom Score indicating that all 6 of the symptoms contributed to the higher Total Symptom Score response rate in the group treated with Jakafi.

 Patients With 50% or Greater Reduction in Individual Symptom Scores at Week 24

 This monograph has been modified to include the generic and brand name in many instances.